The Circle of Chaos

 Three of the six people fail to beat the roll of the Vampire's Player and fall under the five derangements set by the Storyteller.
 (Each person can have a different set of derangements, or all the same if the Storyteller chooses.

-Because three people succumbed to the Vampire's use of Lunatic Eruption, the Malkavian Vampire receives 3 x (+5 Bonus) = +15 Temp Mod bonus for the following mental skills:
+Because three people succumbed to the Vampire's use of Wave of Insanity, the Malkavian Vampire receives 3 x (+5 Bonus) = +15 Temp Mod bonus for the following mental skills:

-The more people who succumb to the Malkavian's mental power over them, the higher the bonus.
+The more people who succumb to the Malkavian's mental power over them, the higher the bonus becomes.

 Description: